zam29/ConsistentEstimation/README.md

 # Individual query testing
 - main.py

-To test specific query, follow the commented example in the `main.py` file the `Multi_UI.py` file  has all the flags in its constructor.
+To test a specific query, follow the commented example in the `main.py` file the `Multi_UI.py` file  has all the flags in its constructor.
 Pick the desired flag to test within main.py.
 To run:

 `python3 main.py`
-# Model-Based  approach related files
+# Distribution-Centric approach files
 - codeTests/codeAssembler.py
 - aggregateFunctions.py
 - DistributionDriven_Join.py